Unity-Technologies/ml-agents/docs/Migrating.md

 # Migrating
+## Migrating the package to version 2.0
+- If you used any of the APIs that were deprecated before version 2.0, you need to use their replacement.
+These deprecated APIs have been removed.
+See the migration steps bellow for specific API replacements.

 ## Migrating to Release 13
 ### Implementing IHeuristic in your IActuator implementations
  - If you have any custom actuators, you can now implement the `IHeuristicProvider` interface to have your actuator